 One thing leads to another and after a couple of drinks, Kelly manages to coax Yorkie out onto the dance floor.
-Yorkie doesn’t handle the dancing well, however: she feels as if everyone out on the floor is watching Kelly and her, and she’s super aware of the stares that Kelly is sending her way.
-She runs outside into the rain and hovers on the cover; a few moments later Kelly comes out and joins her.
+Yorkie doesn’t handle dancing well, however: she feels as if everyone out on the floor is watching Kelly and her and she’s super aware of the stares that Kelly is sending her way.
+She runs outside into the rain and hovers under the cover; a few moments later Kelly comes out and joins her.
 Two things become quickly apparent: one, Yorkie isn’t much of a party girl and two, Kelly is extremely interested in her.
-So interested, in fact, that she asked if she liked to sleep with her.
-Yorkie apologizes, saying this is her first time to San Junipero, and she’s not used to everything going on around her.
-They wish each other well and Yorkie walks off—immediately regreting her decision.A week later Yorkie is back in the dance club looking for Kelly.
-She finds her hanging out with a guy, and she stays nearby, always keeping an eye on the woman.
+So interested, in fact, that she asked if she’d like to sleep with her.
+Yorkie apologizes, saying this is her first time to San Junipero and she’s not used to everything going on around her.
+They wish each other well and Yorkie walks off—immediately regretting her decision.A week later Yorkie is back in the dance club looking for Kelly.
+She finds her hanging out with a guy and she stays nearby, always keeping an eye on the woman.
 When Kelly goes to the bathroom Yorkie follows.
-There, she tells Kelly that she doesn’t know how to approach her.
-Kelly takes Yorkie back to her house on the beach, and it’s there they make love.
-As they lay there on the bed afterward, Kelly confesses that she is bisexual and Yorkie confesses that it’s first time she’s had sex.
-They lay in bed until the stroke of midnight—
+There she tells Kelly that she doesn’t know how to approach her.
+Kelly takes Yorkie back to her house on the beach and it’s there they make love.
+Afterwards, as they lay on the bed, Kelly confesses that she is bisexual and Yorkie confesses that it’s first time she’s had sex.
+They lay together until the stroke of midnight—

 RT: This is where things got confusing for me and I started to get a slight Westworld vibe.
 Is Kelly just an 80’s version of Dolores?